AdithyaIniesta/Connect_4/README.md

 #### Connect_4
 Problem Formulation: <br>
 1. The game of connect 4 consists of two players that take alternate turns to drop counters into a grid. <br>
-2. If the counters for any player is atleast 4 in horizontl or vertical or diagonal, the player wins. <br>
+2. If the counters for any player is atleast 4 in horizontal or vertical or diagonal, the player wins. <br>
 3. A player has to hinder the chances of opposite player by stopping to make collections of four counters.